SchweizerischeBundesbahnen/railsim-experiments/README.md

   resources) and a template transit schedule (routes and stops), but does not contain specific departure times on the routes.
 It is defined by a set of MATSim XML files (`network.xml`, `schedule.xml`, and `vehicles.xml`).
 * **Operational Plan**: A generic timetable (`Mengengerüst`) that specifies the desired train volumes.
-It defines how many trains of each product type (e.g., FV, RV, GV) should run between origin-destination pairs within a given period.
+It defines how many trains of each product type (e.g., FV, RV, GV) should run on specific, pre-defined transit routes within a given period.
 It is provided as a JSON file with hierarchical structure that allows for defining different operational concepts, variants, and sub-variants.

 ## Simulation Pipeline